How to Handle a Low Ball Offer From a Dual Agent

 Ones that suggest the agent might prioritize earning dual commissions from a single sale over your best interests.

-Here are four questions you can ask to dig into the prospective dual agent’s motives:
+Here are four questions you can ask to dig into the dual agent’s motives:

 Can you represent me in the same way as you would if you were not also representing the buyer?